 Charitable remainder trust

-    Combine a gift to Clark with tax savings and lifetime income for you or others.
+Combine a gift to SCF with tax savings and lifetime income for you or others.
 You can fund your charitable remainder trust with a wide variety of assets and add to it over time.

 Gifts of real estate

 Choose among a variety of ways to structure your gift, including an arrangement that allows you to stay in your home for your lifetime and take a federal income tax deduction now.

 Allows you to pass assets to your heirs tax-free while providing an annual gift to SCF for a number of years.

 Gifts of illiquid assets